 And that’s all.
 Now that you have your complete guide to the Blue Lagoon of Iceland, book your ticket or tour as soon as you know the dates of your trip.
 As I have mentioned before, it’s a very touristy place and the tickets may get booked up for your dates.

 I also encourage you to take a look at our article on the best maps of Iceland so that you can plan your trip much better and know, in detail, everything to do near the Blue Lagoon.
-You can even find other hot springs in case you haven’t managed to reserve a ticket for your dates.
+You can even find other hot springs in Iceland in case you haven’t managed to reserve a ticket for your dates.

 Now I can only wish you a happy trip, and I hope you enjoy your dip in Iceland’s popular Blue Lagoon.
 Don’t hesitate to leave me a comment if you have any questions.